encode/uvicorn/docs/settings.md

 * `--ws-ping-interval <float>` - Set the WebSockets ping interval, in seconds.
 Please note that this can be used only with the default `websockets` protocol.
 * `--ws-ping-timeout <float>` - Set the WebSockets ping timeout, in seconds.
 Please note that this can be used only with the default `websockets` protocol.
 * `--lifespan <str>` - Set the Lifespan protocol implementation. **Options:** *'auto', 'on', 'off'.* **Default:** *'auto'*.
+* `--h11-max-incomplete-event-size <int>` - For h11 protocol implementation, set the maximum number of bytes to buffer of an incomplete event.

 ## Application Interface